 “When Noah was six hundred years old, on the seventeenth day of the second month, all the underground waters erupted from the earth, and the rain fell in mighty torrents from the sky.”– Genesis 7:11 (NLT)

-“When Noah was six hundred years old, the floodwaters came on the earth.
-On that day, all the underground springs burst open, and the windows of heaven were opened.
-Rain poured down.”– Genesis 7:11 (MSG)
+“When Noah was six hundred years old, on the seventeenth day of the second month, the underground springs erupted and the rain fell in pouring rain from the sky.”– Genesis 7:11 (MSG)

 What Does Genesis 7:11 Mean?